 THE CASCADIA GRAINS CONFERENCE brings together farmers, processors and end-users, as well as investors, brokers and local government officials to support rebuilding a grain economy west of the Cascade Mountains in Washington, Oregon, and British Columbia through three value-added enterprises – brewing and distilling, baking and other food uses, as well as animal feed.

-This conference is presented by the Washington State University in partnership with Oregon State University.
-It is proudly supported by Fremont Brewing Company, Bob’s Red Mill, the Olympia Lacey Tumwater Visitor and Convention Bureau, and the generosity of many individuals, businesses, and organizations.
+The 2015 conference was presented by the Washington State University in partnership with Oregon State University and proudly supported by Fremont Brewing Company, Bob’s Red Mill, Pierce County, and the generosity of many individuals, businesses, and organizations.

 PRODUCTION OF SMALL GRAIN CROPS - wheat, barley, oats, and rye – has been a key feature of farms in Western Washington, Oregon, and British Columbia since the fur-trade era of the mid‐1800s.
 Today, these crops and alternative grains (e.g. quinoa, amaranth, and buckwheat) are grown in rotation with high‐value fruit, vegetable, and bulb crops, as well as on pastures and haylands.
 In addition to their economic value to the farmer, these crops have important agroecological functions on the farm, including reducing nutrient leaching, increasing soil organic matter, breaking disease and pest cycles, and providing on-farm feed sources.